 The Company calculates its basic and diluted net loss per share attributable to common stockholders in conformity with the two-class method required for companies with participating securities.
 All series of the Company's convertible preferred stock are considered to be participating securities as the holders of the preferred stock are entitled to receive a non-cumulative dividend in the event that a dividend is declared or paid on common stock.
 Under the two-class method, in periods when the Company has net income, net income attributable to common stockholders is determined by allocating undistributed earnings, calculated as net income less current period convertible preferred stock non-cumulative dividends, between common stock and the convertible preferred stock.
 In computing diluted net income attributable to common stockholders, undistributed earnings are re-allocated to reflect the potential impact of dilutive securities.
-The Company's basic net loss per share attributable to common stockholders is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding for the period.
-The dilutive attributable to common stockholders is computed by giving effect to all potential dilutive common stock equivalents outstanding for the period.
+The Company's basic net loss per share attributable to common stockholders is calculated by dividing the net loss attributable to common stockholders is computed by giving effect to all potential dilutive common stock equivalents outstanding for the period.
 The dilutive effect of these potential common shares is reflected in diluted earnings per share by application of the treasury stock method.
-For purposes of this calculation, convertible preferred stock and options to purchase common stock are considered common stock equivalents but have been excluded from the calculation of diluted net loss per share attributable to common stockholders as their effect is antidilutive.
+For purposes of this calculation, convertible preferred stock and options to purchase common stockholders as their effect is antidilutive.